skrcode/jaipilot-cli/README.md

 - JUnit 4 and JUnit 5 are supported
 - the command uses a temporary mirrored workspace and does not edit the target repo
 - PIT runs in parallel and reuses history from `~/.jaipilot/pit-history` to speed up repeat runs

-## Releasing

-JAIPilot ships to Homebrew through the public tap repo `skrcode/homebrew-tap`.

-One-time setup:

-- create the public GitHub repo `skrcode/homebrew-tap` with default branch `main`
-- run `./scripts/bootstrap-homebrew-tap.sh --tap skrcode/homebrew-tap --remote-url git@github.com:skrcode/homebrew-tap.git --push`
-- add the `GH_PAT` GitHub Actions secret to `skrcode/jaipilot-cli` with write access to this repo and `skrcode/homebrew-tap`

-Release flow:

-- run `./scripts/preflight-homebrew-release.sh 0.1.0`
-- push a tag like `v0.1.0`
-- watch the release workflow publish the GitHub Release and update the Homebrew tap

-The release workflow publishes:

-- `jaipilot-<version>.zip`
-- `jaipilot-<version>.tar.gz`
-- The Homebrew formula is generated from the `.zip` artifact.

-See [docs/homebrew-release.md](docs/homebrew-release.md) for the full walkthrough.